 Who Won This NFL Matchup?

 It is difficult to decide which player won a matchup when they played different positions.
-It is like apples an oranges.
+It is like comparing ESPN to the NFL Network.
 Rice was able to put up amazing statistics, and Sanders was one of the biggest game-changers in the league for over a decade and stats can never show just how amazing he was.

 Almost any other receiver in this conversation, and it would be tough to go away from Sanders, but Rice torched every cornerback in the league and wasn’t really slowed down much against Neon Deion.
 Rice did have some down games when covered by the best corner in NFL history, but those were also games when he had to play with a back-up quarterback.